- Art Therapy

 “The healthiest form of projection is art.” – Fritz Perls

-Therapist: Brittany Johnson, LAC, CSAT-C
+Therapist: Brittany Johnson, LPC, CSAT-C

 Dialectical Behavioral Therapy (DBT)